mesosphere/dcos-docs-site/pages/1.12/deploying-services/service-groups/index.md

 - You must have the [DC/OS CLI installed](/1.11/cli/install/) and be logged in as a superuser.

 - To grant permissions to a group instead of a user, replace `users grant <uid>` with `groups grant <gid>`.

-### Disabled
-This mode does not offer fine-grained control.

 ### Permissive